 How to Remove Fluoride from Water

 Water fluoridation was implemented in the middle of the 20th century to solve the public’s problems with dental decay, and has been widely credited as being a successful venture.
 However, many are concerned about its possible effects on long-term health.
 Children are especially vulnerable to developing dental fluorosis until they’re about 8 years old, a condition caused by high exposure to fluoride.
 Those wishing to reduce their fluoride intake may be interested in purchasing a filtration system for their local water supply.
-There are three commonly used filters today, each with their own set of advantages and disadvantages.
+There are three commonly used water filters that remove fluoride, each with their own set of advantages and disadvantage.

 Distillation filtration is powerful enough to remove almost anything from water with relative ease, including fluoride.
 The water distillation process can effectively remove harmful elements from water leaving you with the closest thing to “pure” water, and also giving it a more pleasant taste.